-Petrochemicals Europe is the voice of the European petrochemical industry, representing about 90 member companies (including affiliated members) with a turnover of 155 billion Euro, not including the turnover of its customer industries.
-It is the new name of Appe, Association of Petrochemicals Producers in Europe, which was founded in 1985.
+Petrochemicals Europe is the voice of the European petrochemical industry, representing about 70 member companies (including affiliated members) with a turnover of 145 billion Euro, not including the turnover of its customer industries.
+The association was founded in 1985.
+Petrochemicals Europe is chaired by Rob Ingram, CEO of INEOS Olefins & Polymers Europe North and its Executive Director is Frans Stokman.

 Who we are